openware/opendax/README.md

 Each component has a config file (ex. `config/frontend/tower.js`) and a compose file (ex. `compose/frontend.yaml`).

-All config files are mounted into respective component container, except from `config/app.yml` - this file contains all the neccessary configuration of microkube deployment
+All config files are mounted into respective component container, except from `config/app.yml` - this file contains all the neccessary configuration of opendax deployment

 Compose files contain component images, environment configuration etc.